nasir-sarkar/University_Management_System/README.md

 - Enroll students in courses and enable/disable course registration availability.
 - Enroll teachers in courses.

-The University Management System ensures an effortless academic workflow while maintaining security and administrative control.
+The University Management System ensures an organised academic workflow while maintaining security and administrative control.